geins-io/geins-sdk/docs/packages/oms/cart.md

 # Cart

 The `CartService` in the Geins SDK Order Management System (OMS) package provides developers with tools to manage shopping carts efficiently.
-It allows for adding, updating, and removing items, setting promotional codes, and managing other cart-related data.
+It supports adding, updating, and removing items, managing promotional codes, and configuring shipping details.

-The `cart` represents the collection of items selected by a user along with metadata like applied campaigns, promotion codes, and shipping details.
+The `Cart` is a singleton object created during the initialization of the `@geins/oms` package.
+It represents a collection of user-selected items, along with metadata like applied campaigns, promotion codes, and shipping details.

 ## Overview

-The `CartService` handles the following functionalities:
+The `CartService` is a comprehensive utility within the Geins SDK OMS package for managing shopping carts.
+Its key responsibilities include:

+- **Cart Lifecycle Management**:
-- **Cart Creation**: Initialize a new shopping cart.
+  - **Creation**: Create a new cart when required.
+  - **Fetching**: Retrieve an existing cart using its unique `cartId`.
+  - **Refreshing**: Update the cart with the latest data from the backend.
+  - **Removal**: Clear the cart and remove its `cartId` from storage.

+- **Item Management**:
-- **Item Management**: Add, update, or remove items from the cart.
+  - Add, update, remove, or delete items from the cart.
-- **Campaigns**: Campaigns that user is eligible for and have been activated.
+  - Group and manage item packages within the cart.
+  - Support for adjusting item quantities.

-- **Promotion Codes**: Apply and manage promotion codes.
+- **Promotion Codes**:
+  - Apply promotional codes to the cart.
+  - Remove existing promotional codes.
+  - Handle recalculations for discounts.

+- **Campaign Management**:
+  - Integrate eligible and activated campaigns for the cart.
+  - Display applied campaigns and related metadata.

+- **Shipping Fees**:
-- **Shipping Fees**: Configure shipping-related details.
+  - Configure and manage shipping-related charges.
+  - Validate and recalculate cart totals based on shipping fees.

+- **Merchant Data**:
-- **Merchant Data**: Add custom merchant-specific data.
+  - Add and modify custom merchant-specific data stored within the cart.
+  - Provide flexibility for client-specific requirements.

+- **Context Awareness**:
+  - Operate seamlessly in both server and client environments.
+  - Automatically handle `cartId` storage via cookies (on the client).

+- **Cart Copying**:
+  - Create a new cart based on an existing one.
+  - Optionally reset promotions or load the copied cart.

+- **Cart Completion**:
+  - Mark a cart as completed to make it read-only, ensuring immutability post-checkout.

-This service integrates seamlessly with other OMS modules, providing a robust solution for managing customer carts in e-commerce applications.
+This holistic approach makes the `CartService` a powerful tool for managing carts across various e-commerce scenarios.

 ```typescript
 const geinsOMS = new GeinsOMS(geinsCore);
 const cart = geinsOMS.cart;